04 Mar WITH YOUR IDEAS AND $305K, WE’RE FUELING A LIVELIER MIAMI

 With more community partners, more prize dollars and more local changemakers like YOU, this is shaping up to be to the most galvanizing Public Space Challenge ever.
 Remember, the power to shape the vibrant city you want to call home is in YOUR hands.
 We look forward to seeing all your dynamic ideas for connecting Miamians through unique and engaging public spaces.

-Javier Alberto Soto is president and CEO of The Miami Foundation.
+Javier Alberto Soto is the former president and CEO of The Miami Foundation.